chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

-If an Oblivious Gateway Resource requires unreliable delivery for a request, by implementation constraint or policy, it SHOULD respond with `406 Not Acceptable` to any requests which require return of an Encapsulated Response.
+If an Oblivious Gateway Resource requires unreliable delivery for a request, by implementation constraint or policy, it SHOULD respond with `406 Not Acceptable` to any requests which require reliable return of an Encapsulated Response.
 The Relay Resource will forward this to the Client, which can fail or retry with unreliable delivery according to its own requirements.